 But there are some factors that affect the cost of the Everest trek.
 They are;

 A room with basic facilities like a single bed, blanket, pillow, shared toilet, and a dining hall is found in the upper areas of the Everest region.
-For a hot water bath, electric charging, and the internet, you need to pay little amount.
+For a hot water bath, electric charging, and the internet, you need to pay a small amount.
 It may be 200 to 600 Nepali rupees.

-Normally, you need to be prepared with almost USD 30 to 40 per day for breakfast, lunch, and dinner including water.
+Normally, you need to be prepared with almost USD 30 to 40 per day for breakfast, lunch, and dinner, including water.
 The cost for one liter of bottled water ranges from USD 1 to USD 4 from lower to higher elevations.
 But we recommend taking a water purifier.
 That may save you money up to USD 50.

 Normally, Dal (lentil), Bhat (rice), and tarkari (curry) with pickles are the basic Nepalese food.
 This item can be found in every tea house, but the curry may be served with seasonal vegetables differently.
 The varieties of Western, Chinese, and Asian foods are listed on the menus of the Everest region.
 But the price varies.